 I love this flashlight.
 I've been using them for several years.

-I have three of them in strategic places around the house and another in the
+I have 5 of them in strategic places around the house and another in the

 car.
 They're small and put out a lot of light.
 They slip in your

 pocket easily.
-I ordered four more to give a Christmas gifts to
+I ordered four more to give as Christmas gifts to

 They're made of aluminum, not plastic, and are water resistant.
 They